-This programme is designed for University graduates of Law & Political Sciences, Economics, Business Studies & Engineering, with a strong motivation to pursue a career in energy related domains.
+This program is designed for University graduates of Law & Political Sciences, Economics, Business Studies & Engineering, with a strong motivation to pursue a career in energy-related domains.

-The MSc in Energy Law, Business, Regulation and Policy (full-time mode) is a 14-month programme taught over three terms.
+The MSc in Energy Law, Business, Regulation and Policy (full-time mode) is a 14-month program taught over three terms.
 Lectures take place on weekends.
-It is also available in part-time mode over 26 months for those who cannot commit to a full-time programme either due to work commitments or other reasons.
+It is also available in part-time mode over 26 months for those who cannot commit to a full-time program either due to work commitments or other reasons.

 In order to be awarded the MSc degree, students must complete a total of 90 credits.
 This involves taking: Nine core courses (54 credits), two elective courses (6 credits), Master’s Dissertation (30 credits).

 During the first term, all students are required to follow five (5) mandatory core courses.
 During the second term, all students follow a further four (4) core courses and two (2) elective courses.
 Finally, during the third semester, work is dedicated exclusively to the Master's dissertation.